Darnold shines, Bridgewater sharp as Jets top Falcons 17-0

 He got the crowd on its feet again just before halftime, throwing a 14-yard touchdown pass to Charles Johnson that gave New York a 17-0 lead.

 The 21-year-old Darnold showed the poise of a veteran on the drive while completing six straight passes to get to the Falcons 3.
 He would’ve had a seventh consecutive completion, but his throw into the end zone was dropped by Johnson.
-Darnold went right back to Johnson on the next play, and the receiver caught a 3-yard pass for a TD — but was called for offensive pass interference.
+Darnold went right back to Johnson on his next pass and the receiver caught a 4-yard TD toss — but was called for offensive pass interference.

 On third-and-14, Darnold again threw to Johnson while rolling to his right and zipping in a pass for the score.

-McCown is the incumbent and started the game, but played just one series — as he did last summer when New York wanted extended looks at Bryce Petty and Christian Hackenberg.
+McCown is the incumbent and started the game, but played just one series.
 The 39-year-old veteran completed his only throw, a 4-yard toss to Neal Sterling.

 Bridgewater came out with the starting offense for the Jets’ second possession and led New York down the field on a scoring drive, capped by Isaiah Crowell’s 16-yard catch-and-run to the end zone.